mathieu-benoit/hello-humanitec/docs/gke-advanced.md

 _Note: Here we create a Redis resource definition but in a near future, this will be a Spanner resource type._

-## [PA-HUM] Update the custom Service Account resource definition with the Workload Identity annotation for `cartservice`
+## [PE-HUM] Update the custom Service Account resource definition with the Workload Identity annotation for `cartservice`

 Update the Kubernetes `ServiceAccount` to add the Workload Identity annotation for allowing the `cartservice` to access the Spanner database:
 ```bash